pytorch-ignite/pytorch-ignite.ai/content/posts/2020-09-10-pytorch-ignite.md

 More details about distributed helpers provided by PyTorch-Ignite can be found in [the documentation](https://pytorch.org/ignite/distributed.html).
 A complete example of training on CIFAR10 can be found [here](https://github.com/pytorch/ignite/tree/master/examples/contrib/cifar10).

-A detailed tutorial with distributed helpers is be published [here](https://pytorch-ignite.ai/posts/distributed-made-easy-with-ignite/).
+A detailed tutorial with distributed helpers is published [here](https://pytorch-ignite.ai/posts/distributed-made-easy-with-ignite/).

 ## Projects using PyTorch-Ignite